-As part of the ORSA process (B.3.6), it was investigated in 2019 how sensitively the valuation of lapse risk responds to changes in the assumptions made concerning clients' lapse behaviour:
+To assess sensitivities of certain risk modules, stress scenarios have been developed to analyse the impact of changes in certain parameters on these risk modules as well as on the overall solvency position.
+Thus, as part of the ORSA process (B.3.6), it was investigated in 2020 how sensitively the valuation of lapse risk responds to changes in the assumptions made concerning clients' lapse behaviour:

-- if the assumptions about expected lapse behaviour increase by 20%, then the lapse risk decreases by 3.3%, the solvency ratio decreases by 11.0%-points; - and if the assumptions about expected lapse behaviour decrease by 20%, then the lapse risk decreases by 2.2%, the solvency ratio decreases by 6.6%-points.
+- if the assumptions about expected lapse behaviour increase by 20%, then the lapse risk increases by 5.8%, the solvency ratio increases by 21.7%-points; - and if the assumptions about expected lapse behaviour decrease by 20%, then the lapse risk decreases by 7.4%, the solvency ratio decreases by 24.4%-points.